MICS-Lab/novae/README.md

 # Novae

-Graph-based foundation model for spatial transcriptomics data
+Graph-based foundation model for spatial transcriptomics data.

 ## Documentation

-TODO
+The [complete documentation can be found here](https://mics-lab.github.io/novae/).
+It contains installation guidelines, tutorials, a description of the API, etc.

 ## Overview